Desno365/Desno365.github.io/minecraft/desnoguns-mod/index.md

 - FIX: explosions not destroying blocks
 - ADDONS: fix custom guns with buttonType "on_touch_with_wait" not shooting when using an aim image
 - ADDONS: add isIronSight property that must be set to true when using an iron sight and not a full-screen scope for the gun (see Example Addon)
 {% endhighlight %}

-**DesnoGuns Mod r018**
-{% highlight text %}
-- NEW: a new Sniper Rifle, the M40A3 Night Vision
-- NEW: Night Binoculars
-- NEW: Jungle Camo Armor
-- UPDATE: the Juggernaut is now stronger than the Diamond Armor but it also adds a slowness effect
-- UPDATE: more realistic binoculars images
-- FIX: the UI of the mod and of the guns now is closed when opening the inventory or the chat menu
-- FIX: fixed Sniper Ammo item not added in the creative inventory
-- ADDONS: new APIs for Addons Developers!
-Support for a custom image when aiming (customAimImageLayerPath String), night vision effect when aiming (hasNightVision boolean), custom sound of the countdown when using bullet type "normal_explosive_on_time" (countdownSoundExplosiveOnTime String)
-{% endhighlight %}

 <br>